-Divine Skin Solutions, Inc. sells a galvanic electric tweezer device under the name Vector for "an unbelievably low price of $199.95."
+Divine Skin Solutions, Inc. (now called DS Laboratories) sold a galvanic electric tweezer device under the name Vector for “an unbelievably low price of $199.95.”

 The Vector by Divine Skin Solutions should be avoided by all consumers.
 It makes illegal and unsubstantiated claims of permanent hair removal.

 These are no longer available from the maker, but a few used ones are still around.